andreasBerre/springyES/README.md

 # SpringyES #

-A lightweight event sourcing framework using Akka and Journal.io.
+A Akka based event-sourcing framework using Spring for bean-managment and system configuration.
+Persistance through Journal.io.